fluthjs/fluth-doc/docs/en/guide/introduce.md

 - Compared to promise, fluth can publish continuously and supports unsubscription.
 - Compared to promise, fluth executes then synchronously and updates data in time.
 - Compared to promise, fluth retains each subscription node's data for later use.
-- Compared to promise, fluth fully supports PromiseLike.
+- Compared to promise, fluth fully supports `PromiseLike`.

 ## Comparison with rxjs